makise-homura/rumia/README.md

         a device containing partition that is mounted as the rootfs.
         This is the only script that shows used space on disk.

+        * `../../templates.d/gethdd_cmd.mingw`: Don't check remote computer's
+        disk, just show used space on it.
+You could use this script with Windows remote machines that have ssh access to them enabled and mingw-like bash is running there.
+Doesn't require `get_hdd_state` to be uploaded to remote machine.

     * `battery_cmd`: Print a battery level of remote computer.
 Return value does not matter.
 Should print exactly 6 characters, of which leading and trailing ones are spaces, and should not produce a newline after that (so